 In late 2018, the Province released its provincial climate plan, entitled CleanBC.
 CleanBC was developed as a pathway to achieve the Province's legislated targets of reducing GHG emissions by 40% by 2030 based on 2007 levels and has two phases.
 The first phase highlights actions to achieve 75% of the 2030 target.
-The second phase, which began in 2019, will be developed over the course of 18 to 24 months and will describe and quantify additional reduction initiatives.
-CleanBC sets GHG emission reduction goals for the transportation, buildings, industrial and waste sectors.
-The actions proposed under each of these sectors fall into three categories: significantly improve efficiency, electrify some energy end-uses, and use low-carbon fuels.
 CleanBC recognizes the role of electrical infrastructure in achieving long-term GHG reductions and creating opportunities for the Corporation.
 For example, CleanBC emphasizes the role of electric vehicles and electrical vehicle charging infrastructure in reducing GHG emissions.